 But as I face her elderly status and decline, I try really hard to scale those walls and not dwell on the oddities that define her.
 I’ve learned to let it go.
 The goal is to live without regret when she passes.
 I want to know that I did absolutely everything for her.
 Otherwise, I would carry guilt with me for the rest of my life.
 And that’s the very last thing I want to take with me.

-I compiled a lot of stories over time and realized that a blog could be a great way to share them.
+So I started to write and compiled a lot of stories over time.
+I realized that a blog could be a great way to share them.
 The intent is to be candid with everything: the government hoops, the medical issues, the irrational behavior, the physical changes, the financial stuff, the detective work, and the humor too.

 I’ll post what is already written and continue right into “real-time.”
 If there is interest, I’ll see if guest writers want to share what they have seen or learned.
 I know I am just one story in thousands.